 October 23, 2013 Gunsa 3300m, Kangabchen 4,000m

 We got up at 5 am, mainly due to the cold temperature and had breakfast consisting of Tibetan bread and an oily omelet.
-We then started or descent to Gunsa which is the mail village on the trek to the north side of Kanchenjunga.
+We then started the descent to Gunsa which is the main village on the trek to the north side of Kanchenjunga.
 It was an uninspiring walk with nice views but nothing special.
 In Gunsa, the surroundings were different from the other valley.
 The fall was already here and the forest of golden trees surrounded us.
 Gunsa is a lovely village with many traditional houses.
 We had lunch in one such house belonging to a lovely Sherpa couple.
 After lunch, we made an arrangement to leave some of our gear behind, and proceeded to Kangbachen.

 The walk to Kangbachen was great but long (10km).
 The sun was hot and we walked passed larches that were changing their colors from green to gold.
 It was a stark contrast to the jungle we passed just a few days before.
 After the valley walk, we crossed a river and walked up a glacial moraine of the Janu glacier.
-As we got higher the spectacular West side of Janu came into the view.
+As we got higher the spectacular west side of Janu came into the view.
 It was vertical wall of rock illuminated by the late afternoon sun.
 Absolutely stunning.
 We crossed a tricky section of the trail traversing a recent landslide with many loose rocks.
 I would not want to be on this path in the rain.

 It was getting late and the sun was setting when Kangbochen came into view.
 The settlement is spectacularly located at the entrance to the Janu Glacier.
 It consists of some simple stone huts and it is clean and tidy.
 The teahouse was also clean with white sheets!
 A first on any trail in Nepal.
 The owner of the teahouse has an expedition drum that belonged to the 1974 Polish Kangbachen team.
 A true artifact of mountaineering history.
 Tomorrow we will take a day off as we have been going non-stop for 10 days.
 I really need a good night sleep without the cold or the noisy Nepalese rising at 4.30 am.
 After a good night I will feel better for Pangpema and the North Basecamp of Kanchenjunga.
 It looks like the weather has stabilized.